Dozodouzo/supybot-git/README.md

   your server e. g., using supybot-wizard.
 Verify that you can start and contact your bot.

-* Unpack the plugin into the plugins directory (created by supybot-wizard):
+* On Fedora, you can just install the supybot-git package and proceed to next step.
+Otherwise unpack the plugin into the plugins directory (created by supybot-wizard):
 ```
       $ cd plugins
       $ git clone https://github.com/leamas/supybot-git Git